yujiri8/yujiri.xyz/software/build_systems.md

 [Haskell](https://yujiri.xyz/software/haskell) and OCaml are even worse than C. With these ML family languages, it seems like the compiler was never meant to be usable on its own.
 So people wrote a dozen different tools to wrap the compiler so you can actually use it.
 All of said tools introduce their own problems, so you still can't actually build anything with them, and the solution is always to install and use another tool on top of it.

-With OCaml, `ocamlopt` is the native code compiler (`ocamlc` is a bytecode compiler and `ocaml` is an interpreter). `dune` is the "build system". `opam` is the "package manager". `ocamlfind` and `ocamlbuild` are involved in some tangled way.
+With OCaml, `ocamlopt` is the native code compiler (`ocamlc` is a bytecode compiler and `ocaml` is an interpreter). `dune` is the "build system". `opam` is the "package manager".
+Then what are `ocamlfind` and `ocamlbuild`, you ask?
+I don't know, but they're involved in some tangled way.
 All the documentation is out of date and nothing they say works.

 The built-in `Str` module apparently requires explicit linking.
 If you're using `ocaml`, you can load it with `#load "str.cma";;`. *But that directive is invalid syntax* to `ocamlopt` and `ocamlc`, which want [command-line arguments instead](https://caml.inria.fr/pub/docs/manual-ocaml/libstr.html) - *different* ones.